jgneff/openjdk/README.md

 ## ![Duke, the Java mascot, with arms akimbo](images/icon.png) OpenJDK Snap

-This project builds a [Snap package](https://snapcraft.io) of OpenJDK directly from its [official repository](https://github.com/openjdk/jdk).
+This project builds a [Snap package](https://snapcraft.io) of OpenJDK directly from its [GitHub repository](https://github.com/openjdk/jdk).
+OpenJDK is the official reference implementation of the Java Platform, Standard Edition, since version 7.

 The resulting package provides everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, API documentation, and source code of the Java Development Kit (JDK).
-OpenJDK is the official reference implementation of the Java Platform, Standard Edition, since version 7.

 ### Installation